 Keep it upbeat

 Be positive about the new baby.
-“Avoid using ‘the baby’ as the reason for thing he’ll see as negative, such as, ‘Don’t play with that, it’s for the baby,’” Pantley says.
+“Avoid using ‘the baby’ as the reason for thing she’ll see as negative, such as, ‘Don’t play with that, it’s for the baby,’” Pantley says.
 You might need (or want) to keep your child away from certain things, but instead of sowing the seeds of resentment, use positive words.
 Pantley suggests something like, “Look at this toy!
 Here, you have this and I’ll hold that one.”

-Tell him the plan
+Tell your child the plan

 Spend time together